Chad-Mowbray/JWT-Auth/README.md

 We're going to need that when we encrypt the signature.

 In order to do this next part we are going to make things a little bit easier on ourselves and use a library that someone else wrote for us.
-Often times someone else has already done most of the hard work for us.
+Oftentimes someone else has already done most of the hard work for us.
 Once we install the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) module, we can use it to sign our token.

 ```bash
 npm install jsonwebtoken